SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 `C-c` sends SIGINT to active process group - usually it gracefully ends the program.

-`C-z` suspends the program (SIGSTOP), you can list stopped programs with jobs command and revive the proces with command
+`C-z` suspends the program (SIGSTOP), you can list stopped programs with jobs command and revive the process with command
 %N where N is the number of the process on the list.

 `C-\` sends SIGQUIT, terminates the program and dumps the core.